Sojourn has two locations from which to serve our clients. Our newest is in the heart of beautiful, historic Fort Langley.

 - Rebuilding Intimacy After an Affair

-Jonathan is available at our Surrey location.
+An appointment with Jonathan at our Surrey

 From a relationally-centred, trauma-informed approach, Elizabeth seeks to create trusting and allowing spaces for clients to really open up and be with their tough stuff in a safe and therapeutic environment.
 She believes in the process of healing connection; therefore, she offers caring, attuned support along with clinical dexterity and a wide range of professional expertise vital for shifting patterns of stuckness and pursuing new horizons of healing.
 When given the opportunity to have a glimpse into her clients' lives, she works to help them uncover who they truly are, how they feel and how they love.
 Ultimately, it is her hope to come alongside clients as they journey from loneliness to connectedness; from fear and numbness to peace and presence; from a sense of deficiency to the experience of wholeness; from an inner void to a felt sense of embodiment; from the loss of essence to regaining essential qualities such as love, joy, strength, courage, and confidence.